innix/ini-dot-net/README.md

     }
 ```

-### How do I map a .INI field to a .NET property that has a different name?
+### Deserialize .ini field to a different property name
 Use the `[IniProperty]` attribute.
 If you have a field in your `[General]` section called `SpecialKey` but want it mapped to the `Key` property:
 ```csharp
     public class Config